matteyeux/easymobiledevice/README.md

 I've already release a Perl script for Easymobiledevice, but it's in French, I'll translate it soon.

 Before executing this programm you'll need to install libimobiledevice.
-Your can use @Elro74's scripts which install dependencies and compile it automaticly.
+Your can use @Elro74's scripts which installs dependencies and compile it automaticly.
 I added these scripts to the project.

 If you need some help contact me on Twitter : matteyeux